-- You can download4 Adobe Acrobat Reader for free.
-If ٠ you have a Power Macintosh, Acrobat Reader 5 has better quality and performance.
-ATPM is also compatible with Acrobat Reader 3, for those with 680x0 Macs. - You can zoom the PDF to full window width and scroll through articles simply by single-clicking anywhere in the article text (except underlined links). - You can quickly navigate between articles using the bookmarks pane at the left of the main viewing window. - For best results on small screens, be sure to hide the bookmarks pane; that way you'll be able to see the entire page width at 100%. - Try turning Font Smoothing on and off in Acrobat Reader's preferences to see which setting you prefer. - All blue-underlined links are clickable.
-Links to external Web sites are reproduced in footnotes at the bottoms of pages, in case you are reading from a printed copy. - You can hold down option while hovering over a link to see where it will lead. - For best results, turn off Acrobat's "Fit to Page" option before printing.
+- You can download Adobe Acrobat Reader for free.
+If you have a Power Macintosh, Acrobat Reader 5 has better quality and performance.
+ATPM is also compatible with Acrobat Reader 3, for those with 680x0 Macs. - You can zoom the PDF to full window width and scroll through articles simply by single-clicking anywhere in the article text (except underlined links). - You can quickly navigate between articles using the bookmarks pane at the left of the main viewing window. - For best results on small screens, be sure to hide the bookmarks pane; that way you'll be able to see the entire page width at 100%. - Try turning Font Smoothing on and off in Acrobat Reader's preferences to see which setting you prefer. - All blue-underlined links are clickable. - You can hold down option while hovering over a link to see where it will lead. - For best results, turn off Acrobat's "Fit to Page" option before printing.